androids7/tastysnake/README.md

 A snake battle game on Android.

-The move direction of the snake is controlled by gravity sensor and the two devices communicate with each other through bluetooth.
+The moving direction of the snake is controlled by gravity sensor and the two devices communicate with each other through bluetooth.

 ## Demo

+**Hint:** The red one is your snake while the blue one is your opponent's snake.

 ![](./doc/img/demo_light.gif)